ToniWilliams1/CitySpacesNY/README.md

 Users can save the events they plan to attend, and mark the ones they've attended as "complete". <br>

 Once marked complete, the user can faciliate a reflection discussion about the project they completed.

+Users can see the live weather conditions in New York City.

 ## Things To Add